shazraz/Traffic-Sign-Classifier/README.md

 ## **4. Model Architecture**

 During the course of investigating alternative models for the potential architecture, a number of additional well-reknowned architectures were examined from the list of ILSVRC winners over the past years (e.g. AlexNet, VGG, GoogLeNet, ResNet, etc.).
-However, this traffic sign classifier model was based on the LeNet-5 architecture examined in the Udacity course lectures.
-The decision was based on implementing a known, simple architecture that could be trained easily on limited computing resources to see it's effectiveness.
+However, this traffic sign classifier model was based on the LeNet-5 to focus on implementing a known, simple architecture that could be trained easily on limited computing resources to see it's effectiveness.
+The input and output dimensions of the input layer are adjusted for the merged gray-RGB images being passed into the model.
+The model also includes two dropout layers after the first two fully connected layers to improve generalization.

 The final model consisted of the following layers: